Sie erreichen uns: Mo.-Do. von 8.00 bis 16.00 Uhr und Fr. 8.00 bis 15.00 Uhr

 We have reviewed our stance on human rights for loopholes and subjected our purchasing and sales practices to an in-depth investigation.
 Our aim was to find out how these could affect workers in our supply chain.

-To ensure that all workers in our suppliers' factories are aware of and understand our requirements, our suppliers are obligated to train all their employees and display our Code of Conduct and the contact details of our ‘Notification’ in the local language, f they do not already implement this independently as part of the seals.
+To ensure that all workers in our suppliers' factories are aware of and understand our requirements, our suppliers are obliged to train all their employees and to communicate our Code of Conduct and the Konta

 • Shaping change